dg02701/project4_frontend/README.md

 ## Deere Project 4 - FRONTEND
 ## Overview
-Project 4 is a fullstack aplication consiting of a Express/Node.js Backend (BE) and a React-App Frontend (FE) This README.md is for the FRONTEND poriton.
+Project 4 is a fullstack aplication consiting of a Express/Node.js Backend (BE) and a React-App Frontend (FE) This README.md is for the FRONTEND portion.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## App Description: